NSWALC Community Fund

 The 2009 amendments to the Aboriginal Land Rights Act 1983 introduced the Community Development Levy to "evenly spread the wealth from land councils with more valuable land holdings to those councils with less valuable land and development opportunities".

-This mechanism levies certain LALC land dealings and, with matching contributions from NSWALC, generates funds in the NSWALC Community Fund.
-Monies from the NSWALC Community Fund are to be made available "on the basis of need so as to increase resources and assets available for less advantaged Local Aboriginal Land Councils".
+This mechanism levies certain LALC land dealings and, with matching contributions from NSWALC, generates funds in the NSWALC Community Fund (NCF).
+Monies from the NCF are to be made available "on the basis of need so as to increase resources and assets available for less advantaged Local Aboriginal Land Councils".

-The Council of NSWALC has developed the NSWALC Community Fund Policy, which sets out what grants from the NSWALC Community Fund can be used for, how LALC eligibility is determined, and on what basis grant applications will be assessed.
+Following a consultation process with the Land Rights Network, the Council developed the [NCF Policy], which sets out what grants from Fund can be used for, how LALC eligibility is determined, and on what basis grant applications will be assessed.

-Eligible LALCs can apply for grants of up to $50,000 (ex GST) for the following purposes:
+Eligible LALCs can apply for a grant of up to $150,000 (ex GST) for the following purposes;

 - Land acquisition, where all other avenues for funding have been exhausted; and